boykush/scraps/README.md

 # Scraps
 A static site generator that builds a wiki from a set of markdown files.
-Inspired by [Scrapbox](https://scrapbox.io/).

 [Document](https://boykush.github.io/scraps/getting-started.html)